W. M. Keck Observatory

 The W. M. Keck Observatory is an astronomical observatory with two telescopes at an elevation of 4,145 meters (13,600 ft) near the summit of Mauna Kea in the U.S. state of Hawaii.
-Both telescopes have 10 m aperture primary mirrors, and when completed in 1993 (Keck 1) and 1996 (Keck 2) were the largest astronomical telescopes in the world.
-They are currently the 3rd and 4th largest.
+Both telescopes have 10 m aperture primary mirrors, and, when completed in 1993 (Keck I) and 1996 (Keck II), they were the largest optical reflecting telescopes in the world.
+They have been the third and fourth largest since 2006.

 Overview

-With a concept first proposed in 1977, telescope designers at the University of California, Berkeley (Terry Mast) and Lawrence Berkeley Laboratory (Jerry Nelson) had been developing the technology necessary to build a large, ground-based telescope.
-With a design in hand, a search for the funding began.
-In 1985, Howard B. Keck of the W. M. Keck Foundation gave $70 million to fund the construction of the Keck I telescope, which began in September 1985, with first light occurring on November 24, 1990, using nine of the eventual 36 segments.
-With construction of the first telescope well advanced, further donations allowed the construction of a second telescope starting in 1991.
-The Keck I telescope began science observations in May 1993, while first light for Keck II occurred on October 23, 1996.
+With a concept first proposed in 1977, telescope designers Terry Mast, of the University of California, Berkeley, and Jerry Nelson of Lawrence Berkeley Laboratory had been developing the technology necessary to build a large, ground-based telescope.
+In 1985, Howard B. Keck of the W. M. Keck Foundation gave $70 million to fund the construction of the Keck I telescope, which began in September 1985.
+First light occurred on November 24, 1990, using 9 of the eventual 36 segments.
+When construction of the first telescope was well advanced, further donations allowed the construction of a second telescope starting in 1991.
+The Keck I telescope began science observations in May 1993, while first light for Keck II occurred on April 27, 1996.

 The key advance that allowed the construction of the Keck telescopes was the use of active optics to operate smaller mirror segments as a single, contiguous mirror.
 A mirror of similar size cast of a single piece of glass could not be made rigid enough to hold its shape precisely; it would sag microscopically under its own weight as it was turned to different positions, causing aberrations in the optical path.
 In the Keck telescopes, each primary mirror is made of 36 hexagonal segments that work together as a unit.
-Each segment is 1.8 meters wide, 7.5 centimeters thick, and weighs half a ton.
-The mirrors were made from Zerodur glass-ceramic by the German company Schott AG.
+Each segment is 1.8 meters wide and 7.5 centimeters thick and weighs half a ton.
+The mirrors were made in Lexington, Massachusetts by Itek Optical Systems from Zerodur glass-ceramic by the German company Schott AG.
 On the telescope, each segment is kept stable by a system of active optics, which uses extremely rigid support structures in combination with three actuators under each segment.
 During observation, the computer-controlled system of sensors and actuators dynamically adjusts each segment's position relative to its neighbors, keeping a surface shape accuracy of four nanometers.
 As the telescope moves, this twice-per-second adjustment counters the effects of gravity and other environmental and structural effects that can affect mirror shape.

 Each Keck telescope sits on an altazimuth mount.
-Most current 8–10 m class telescopes use altazimuth designs due to their reduced structural requirements compared to older equatorial designs.
+Most current 8–10 m class telescopes use altazimuth designs for their reduced structural requirements compared to older equatorial designs.
 Altazimuth mounting provides the greatest strength and stiffness with the least amount of steel, which, for Keck Observatory, totals about 270 tons per telescope, bringing each telescope's total weight to more than 300 tons.
 Two proposed designs for the next generation 30 and 40 m telescopes use the same basic technology pioneered at Keck Observatory: a hexagonal mirror array coupled with an altazimuth mounting.